 This is one of the most common problems with gel polish, and there are a few solutions:

-- Tip protection: Gel polish peeling off the tip can also be caused by not properly sealing the tip of the nail.
+Tip protection: Gel polish peeling off the tip can also be caused by not properly sealing the tip of the nail.
 So remember to apply gel products all the way to the tip of the nail if the nail is long enough.

-Usually, gel polish is applied after preparing the nail with a base coat.
-Depending on the quality of the nail, a base coat alone is not enough for everyone, but optional base products must be used before that.
 Often the nails are so wet that the cleanser is not enough to dry them.
-In this case, an absolutely important product is Blueskyn ph bond (also known as a dehydrator), which solves many durability problems.
-In addition, you can try a primer from our own series or a different base coat.
+In this case, an absolutely essential product is Blueskyn PH Bond (also known as a dehydrator), which solves many durability problems.
+In addition, you can try a primer from their own series or a different base coat.

 What is a base coat?
 A base coat is a base layer used in gel polish that prepares the natural nail for the application of color.
 A base coat is an essential product in gel polish that fixes the gel polish to the nail and extends the duration of the polish.
 A base coat is not only a base for gel polish, but also plays an important role in protecting the natural nail.